 Planning to use your van for travelling to work and day to day trips?
 You’ll need Social and Commuting cover.
 You’ll be covered for travel to and from a single place of work.

 Tradesmen such as builders, carpenters and plumbers who use their van in connection with their business will need Own Goods cover.
 This cover will also suit people who need to drive between more than one place of work such as social workers or classroom assistants.

 If you use a van to transport tools, stock or merchandise then you may want to look at our Vehicle Contents cover policy upgrade, similar to Goods in Transit insurance.
 It's a higher level of contents cover which specifically covers the contents of your van.
 It will help you to recover costs if the van's contents are stolen or damaged.

-If you use your van to deliver third party goods you’ll need Haulage insurance.
+If you use your van to deliver third party goods you’ll need Carriage of goods for hire and reward.
 Perfect for couriers or furniture removers who earn money by using their van for deliveries of third party goods.

 As with any vehicle you should make sure get your yearly MOT and service to keep your van roadworthy.
 While the MOT is compulsory by law, we also recommend you service your van either yearly or every 12,000 miles.

 If your van is deemed unroadworthy in your MOT you must have it repaired as a vehicle that’s unsafe to drive will invalidate your insurance.

 Your van needs to be taxed every year, which you can do online.
 Failure to do this can also result in invalid insurance.

 If you’ve made any modifications to your van you should also declare this on your insurance policy.
 Where possible you should declare any intended modifications to your insurer beforehand to make sure you’re covered with the modification, and be aware it may affect your policy price.

 Once you have all the details you need and have made sure your van is in good condition you are ready to take out, renew or check your current van insurance.